iodepo/odis-arch/_sources/thematics/spatial/README.md

 ## About

-The primary OIH guidance will be to use the OGC [GeoSPARQL](https://www.ogc.org/standards/geosparql) vocabulary.
-The schema.org spatial types and propeties are not well defined and difficult at times to reliably translate to geometries.
+For spatial geometry Ocean InfoHub guidance will be to use the OGC [GeoSPARQL](https://www.ogc.org/standards/geosparql) vocabulary to express geometry using Well Known Text (WKT).
+The schema.org spatial types and propeties are not well defined and difficult at times to reliably translate to geometries for use in more Open Geospatial Consortium (OGC) environments.

 ## Simple GeoSPARQL WKT

-This is a simple example of how to embed a WKT string via GeoSPARQL into a record.
+The following is a simple example of how to embed a WKT string via GeoSPARQL into a JSON-LD record.
 Well Know Text (WKT) is a OGC standard referenced at: https://www.ogc.org/standards/wkt-crs.
-A more accessible example can be found at WikiPedia:
+A more accessible description and set of examples can be found at WikiPedia:
 [Well-known text representation of geometry](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry).

 ```{literalinclude} ./graphs/basic.json
 :linenos:
 :emphasize-lines: 4, 9-17
 ```

+Line 4 declare the GeoSPARQL prefix for the vocabulary that we will leverage in this document.

+Lines 9-17 are the GeoSPARQL node and property definitions.
+In this case our type is a simple point geometry.
+We then go on to declare the asWKT with a type and value.
+The value is our actual WKT string for our geometry.
+We can further declare the coordinate reference system (CRS) of the geometry using the crs property.

 ```{code-cell}